Wedding Photography Group Photos

 Also remember that for "deep" group shots where you have the entire party of maybe 200 people in frame, you will have to keep the depth of field right up to ensure everyone is sharp.
 Do this by using a smaller aperture of f8 or smaller (but you knew that didn’t you)?

-Invest in a decent tripod too.
-I sometimes leave the camera on mine during the group shots, which allows me to “to and fro” between the camera and the people so I can adjust dresses etc without having to re-frame the shot.
+Invest in a decent tripod or monopod too.
+I sometimes leave the camera on mine during the group shots.
+This allows me to "to and fro" between the camera and the people so I can adjust dresses etc without having to re-frame the shot.

-Note: I think I mentioned this before but if using a tripod with camera on auto (Av or Tv) remember that light entering the viewfinder can affect your meter reading so either look through it or cover the eyepiece with your hand when shooting.
+Note: I think I mentioned this before but I will say it again.
+If using a tripod with camera on auto (Av, Tv or Program) remember that light entering the viewfinder can affect your meter reading.
+Either look through it or cover the eyepiece with your hand when shooting.